spolu/breach_core/hack/index.markdown

 You can then restart the module and check that your new tab page has replaced the default one.
 Congrats! :)

-The full source code for this dummy new tab module is available here: [mod_newtab](https://github.com/breach/mod_newtab)
+The full source code for this dummy new tab module is available here: [mod_newtab](https://github.com/breach/mod_newtab).
+If you want to see a fully functional new tab module, check out [New Tab Clock Page](https://github.com/RobinMalfait/mod_newtab_clock).

-### Community Modules
+### Community Modules <a name="community-modules"></a>

 Here is a [list of modules](https://github.com/breach/breach_core/wiki/List-of-modules) made by the community.
-If you want to make a module, make sure to add it to the list of _in progress_ modules so we don't have duplicates.
+If you want to create your onwn module, make sure to add it to the list of _in progress_ modules so we don't have duplicates.

-If you want to see a full functional module, check out this one: [New Tab Clock Page](https://github.com/RobinMalfait/mod_newtab_clock)

 ### Conclusion